Terahertz-Band Integrated Sensing and Communications: Challenges and Opportunities: Open Problems and Research Opportunities

 \subsection{Waveform Design}

-The ISAC receiver is responsible to accurately demodulate the received communications signal while recovering the echo signal from the targets.
-When S\&C signals do not overlap, conventional signal processing techniques can be employed.
-On the other hand, ISAC aims to improve the \textit{integration gain} via joint processing of S\&C signals, and thereby reducing the hardware requirements~\cite{fanLiuSurveyJSTSP_Zhang2021Sep}.
+The ISAC receiver is responsible for accurately demodulating the received communications signal while recovering the echo signal from the targets.
+Unlike ISAC aims to improve the \textit{integration gain} via joint processing of S\&C signals, thereby reducing the hardware requirements~\cite{elbir2021JointRadarComm,fanLiuSurveyJSTSP_Zhang2021Sep}.

-For waveform design, the ISAC resource allocation can be performed either communication-centric (CC), sensing-centric (SC) or unified design schemes.
-The former techniques may be easier at the cost of low efficiency; while the latter has improved accuracy both S\&C with high signal processing and computational complexity.
+For waveform design, the ISAC resource allocation can be performed in either communications-centric (CC), sensing-centric (SC), or unified design schemes.
+The former techniques may be easier at the cost of low efficiency; while the latter has improved accuracy in both S\&C with high signal processing and computational complexity. {For instance, a common hybrid analog/digital beamformer is designed in~\cite{elbir2021JointRadarComm} to simultaneously generate beams towards both radar targets and communication users.
+A more communication-centric design is also considered in~\cite{thz_SPIM_ISAC_Elbir2023Mar}, wherein the spatial paths for the communication links are exploited for index modulation. }